 Retail trade data

-Every month the United States Census Bureau releases retail trade data on food services and drinking places and grocery stores.
-It collects this data from retailers that provide sales and inventory dollar value data at the end of the month.
+In the last part of this series, we saw that gross domestic product, or GDP, was better than expected during 3Q14.
+This should also reflect in business, especially retail trade.
+The U.S. Census Bureau releases monthly retail trade data on food services and drinking places.
+It collects the data from retailers that provide their sales and inventory dollar value at the end of the month.